Adolis García Preview, Player Props: Rangers vs. Angels

 Adolis García At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 105th, his on-base percentage ranks 72nd, and he is 19th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 108th, his on-base percentage ranks 81st, and he is 21st in the league in slugging.

-- Garcia has picked up a hit in 89 of 142 games this year, with multiple hits 29 times.
+- In 62.2% of his 143 games this season, Garcia has picked up at least one hit.
+He's also had 29 multi-hit games.

-- In 61 games this season (43.0%), Garcia has picked up an RBI, and in 26 of those games (18.3%) he had two or more.
+- Garcia has had an RBI in 61 games this season (42.7%), including 26 multi-RBI outings (18.2%).
 He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.